oengchihea/snake_project/README.md

 2 / setup your environment  to make sure it in command prompt.

-    + here the link for setup the environment and install pygame in command prompt: https://youtu.be/EKjALzLLgVs?si=LSvAQhHMzZVrU4gu don't forget to copy my folder in this GIT (myenv, _pycache_) and exact it to our folders.
+    + here the link for setup the environment and install pygame in command prompt: https://youtu.be/EKjALzLLgVs?si=LSvAQhHMzZVrU4gu don't forget to download my folder in this GIT (myenv, _pycache_) and exact it to our folders.

-   + here the video for download the folder in github : https://youtu.be/6dnzDILMobU?si=ZsEZRAf_xipUf6py
+   + here the video for download the folder in GIT : https://youtu.be/6dnzDILMobU?si=ZsEZRAf_xipUf6py

 # contact